aisyahwhardhana/web-design-for-bank-m-banking/README.md

 # Features (still in development)
 - Responsive Design: The web design will adapt to different screen sizes, ensuring a consistent user experience across devices.
 - User-Friendly Interface: The web design incorporates suitable font sizes and colors.

+# Getting Started
+Open the index.html file in your preferred web browser to view the web design.